- Behavioral Health Services

 All services are offered with respect for the individual and with the belief that your natural tendency is to strive toward health.
 Our goal is to assist you in that process.
 Call or come in to access services and speak to our staff, office hours are Monday through Friday 8-5.
 Our phone number is 530-694-1816 and our address is 75-C Diamond Valley Road For after-hours help call the Crisis line at 1-800-318-8212 or 530-694-1487.

-Services are available at any of our four office locations throughout the county as well as in locations outside the office to suit our clients needs.
+Services are available at any of our locations throughout the county as well as in locations outside the office to suit our clients needs (such as a person's home).

 Alpine County AB1299 Contact: (Presumptive Transfers)